derekcheungsa/langchain-fastapi/README.md

 https://typer.tiangolo.com/tutorial/package/

 <i><small>
-Remember if you are running the app containerized to run theese CLI commads inside the docker container console
+Remember if you are running the app containerized to run these CLI commands inside the docker container console
 <small></i>

-  Set up the application CLI running the following commands in theese locations...
+  Set up the application CLI running the following commands in these locations...

   <i>cli/cli/</i>
   ```console